naughtybunnies/2048game/README.md

 ### Part 5 : Conclusion

-From the result above, it shows that parallel computing gives better computation time, which combined with repetitive calculation, and could help reduce total time to reach highscore faster.
+From the result above, it shows that parallel computing gives better computation time, which combined with repetitive calculation, and could help reduce total time much faster.
 This really highlight the advantage of using parallel computing.
 Also MPI is a very useful communication method, using MPI with python could reduce a lot of developing time and the result is satisfying.
 Communication between server and client using SocketAPI is important as it allows us to send the problem from our machine to have to cloud compute it.
 This is cloud computing which is the point that this project stress on.

 Despite being only a simulation of using HPC, this project illustrates multiple consideration of designing a cluster of computation node, deployment of the system, parallel programming and evaluation of the result.
 This project also shows potential of parallel computing to solve more complex problems which, in fact, many organizations are using nowaday such as BitCoin mining or CERN's grid computing.